A Curiosity Learning Labs Product

 Luma

-A small, gently glowing axolotl-like creature — the last being created by the Umaki before they scattered.
-Luma carries fragments of ancient knowledge and acts as guide, companion and emotional anchor.
+A small, gently glowing axolotl-like creature , the last being created by the Umaki before they scattered.
+Floats at shoulder height.
+Mirrors the emotional tone of each session.
 Never intrusive, always present.
-Floats at shoulder height and mirrors the emotional tone of each session.

 🧙